What is Rig Shyness and how to Overcome it?

-Rig shyness: When fish become difficult to catch in certain waters.
+The fish are difficult to catch in certain waters.
 This can have various causes.
-In this article, I’ll explain why this happens and how you can overcome rig shyness.
+I'll explain in this article what causes this and how you can break through the conditioning in a closed or commercial fishery.

 A major cause is angling pressure.
 This isn’t just about heavily fished waters, but also fishing with tight lines in the water, without a back lead.
 There’s a high chance that fish will swim into the line, recognize it from previous encounters, and get spooked, resulting in them not feeding for a while.